Philosophy + Aims

 theoretical physics that forms the intellectual foundation for

 physical oceanography and meteorology.
-I teach the graduate GFM course
+From 2014 to 2025 I taught the

-as part of Princeton University's AOS program.
-The first semester
+graduate GFM course as part of Princeton University's AOS program.
+The

-and vorticity dynamics relevant for understanding and describing the
+momentum dynamics, and vorticity dynamics relevant for understanding

-physics of rotating and stratified fluids.
-The second semester
+and describing the physics of rotating and stratified fluids.
+The

-focuses on waves and instabilities in geophysical fluid flows.
-I make
+second semester focuses on waves and instabilities in geophysical

-use of the following book for the lectures, and I welcome comments and
+classes I made use of the following book, and I welcome comments and

 Lectures + Schools